Blickfeld/blickfeld-scanner-lib/examples/cpp/ssl/README.md

 # SSL connection

-This example shows how to connect to a device with a ssl certification.
+This example shows how to connect to a device with SSL certification.

 ```.. literalinclude:: main.cpp
     :language: cpp